Grenoble: Entertaining Things to Do and See

 Grenoble is famous for having relatively active residents, hence the abundance of walking passages and biking trails.
 Not only will you stay active, but you’ll also get to watch the city with a fresh breeze caressing your face.

 There are many areas where you can bike or take a brisk walk.
-However, if you are up to sightseeing some colorful buildings, head to the Isère River.
+However, if you are up to sightseeing some colourful buildings, head to the Isère River.
 It’s one of the most popular areas to walk and bike, so you’ll enjoy the simple yet unique experience.

 Eat the Traditional Raclette Cheese